leandromonaco/digital-knowledge-garden/docs/technology/CodingStandards.md

 # Coding Standards

-Coding standards are collections of coding rules, guidelines, and best practices that will help you write cleaner code.
+Coding standards are collections of coding rules, guidelines, and best practices that will help you write better code.

 # Secure Coding